Centre for Research on the Epidemiology of Disasters: Activities

 CRED's research focuses on humanitarian and emergency situations with major impacts on human health.
 These include all types of natural disasters such as earthquakes, floods, windstorms, famines and droughts; and human induced disasters creating mass displacement of people from civil strife and conflicts.

 CRED focuses on health aspects and the burden of disease arising from disasters and complex emergencies.
 CRED also promotes research on the broader aspects of humanitarian crises, such as human rights and humanitarian law, socio-economic and environmental issues, early warning systems, mental health care, and the special needs of women and children.
+Additionally CRED trains field managers, students, relief personnel and health professionals in the management of short- and long-term humanitarian emergencies.

 CRED is actively involved in stimulating debates on the effectiveness of various humanitarian interventions.
 It encourages scientific and policy discussions on existing and potential interventions and their impacts on acute and chronic malnutrition, human survival, morbidity, infectious diseases, and mental health.

 The CRED team works in four main areas: